 Economic power of countries that speak the language

 Germany has the highest GDP in Europe, and many are flocking to the country seeking new careers.
 According to The Economist, knowing how to speak German will offer the highest reward in bonuses compared to learning how to speak Spanish or French.
 That fact alone makes it one of the best languages to learn this year.

 Spanish — 1.5 percent bonus

-- French — 2.3 percent bonus
+French — 2.3 percent bonus

 German — 3.8 percent bonus

-Portuguese is not only spoken in Portugal but also in Brazil, one of the fastest growing economies in the world.
-Not only that, it’s spoken in 10 countries from South America to Africa, making it a handy language to know by 2020.
+Portuguese is not only spoken in Portugal, but also in Brazil, one of the fastest growing economies in the world.
+Not only that, but it’s spoken in 10 countries from South America to Africa, making it one of the best languages to learn by 2020.

 We should note that Portuguese skills aren’t in demand as much as Spanish skills are, but the demand is definitely growing.
 Depending on where you plan to travel or the reason for learning it, you should make note of the difference between Portuguese from Portugal versus Portuguese from Brazil.

-If you live in the United States, then you’ll know that learning how to speak Spanish is not only a “nice-to-have” but a “must-have” skill.
+If you live in the United States, then you’ll know that learning how to speak Spanish is not only a “nice-to-have,” but a “must-have” skill.
 From entertainment to the number of native speakers and career demands, learning Spanish is one of the best investments you can make as an English speaker.

 Arabic is spoken by over 300 million people throughout 57 countries around the world.
 What makes Arabic especially important is the economic wealth that Arabic countries hold, with over $600 billion in GDP.